ibois-epfl/TSlam/README.md

 - [STag ROS](https://github.com/usrl-uofsc/stag_ros): Code of STag is from this repo.
 This one upgrade the original STag from OpenCV 3 to OpenCV 4.
 - [Dev Log of this modification](./dev_log)

+## Scanned Map
+Some scanned map can be download from [[Google Drive](https://drive.google.com/drive/folders/1wYFZq54syWwTFVQ5soJTMVUmcufcvQoT?usp=share_link)](You have to login with EPFL account to view).

 ## Build
 ```bash
 # install library (compile from source opencv 4.5.5)